ESG Topics A-Z

 To the World:

-Bioengineered ingredients have been widely used safely in agriculture for more than 20 years.
-They continue to be safe for consumption and are often beneficial to the environment.
-Crops using this technology may require fewer pesticides and less water and help lower greenhouse gas (GHG) emissions.
 Bioengineered foods and ingredients can elevate agricultural productivity, generating higher and more stable yields for farmers.
-This technology, along with other tools, can help farmers meet the needs of a growing world population, use fewer resources and be more resilient in the face of a changing climate.
+This technology, along with other tools, can help farmers meet the needs of a growing world population and nutritional demand, use fewer resources and be more resilient in the face of a changing climate.

 Approach